ultravioletrs/prism-docs/docs/assets.md

 ### 4. **Viewing a computation's assets**

-To view assets associated to a computation, click the **Asset Management** which opens the assets page containing the computation's assets.
+To view assets associated to a computation, click the **Asset Management** button which opens the assets page containing the computation's assets.

 ![computation assets](img/computation_assets.png)